squaremo/docker/docs/sources/userguide/plugins.md

 # Usage

-Plugins can be loaded using a special `docker plugin-load` command, as follows:
+Plugins can be loaded using a special `docker plugin load` command, as follows:

 ```
-$ docker plugin-load volume:flocker clusterhq/flocker-plugin
+$ docker plugin load clusterhq/flocker-plugin:v0.1
+[... fetching...]
+Plugin flocker:v0.1 loaded and registered with extension points:
+* volumes
+Plugin flocker activated.
 ```

 This is really just syntactic sugar for the following: